Where are the best German Christmas markets?

 Stuttgart Christmas Market stall rooftop decorated with reindeers, a stocking filled with toys and decorated trees

-Not only is Stuttgart Europe’s oldest Christmas market, but its size and beauty make the 7 hour and 26-minute drive from Calais well worth the journey.
+Not only is Stuttgart one of Europe’s oldest Christmas markets, dating back to at least 1692, but its size and beauty make the 7 hour and 26-minute drive from Calais well worth the journey.

-From December 1st, Stuttgart Townhall is transformed into a giant advent calendar, which reveals one picture each day in the run-up to Christmas.
+From late November, Stuttgart's Rathaus (town hall) is transformed into a giant advent calendar, which reveals one picture each day in the run-up to Christmas.
 The decorations are extended to the stalls, all of which have individually designed rooftops.

 Unlike other German Christmas markets, Stuttgart’s Karlsplatz also boasts a Finnish market, complete with a Christmas village, wooden stalls selling Glögi (Finnish mulled wine), and Flammlachs (salmon cooked over a fire).